 - Optional direct extension dial — callers can dial an extension directly from inside the IVR.

-Each digit can route to:| Destination type | Example |
+| Destination type | Example |

 | Extension | Ring a specific person’s SIP phone |